adi213-glitch/Y86-Emulator/README.md

 Suggestions and improvements are welcome!
 Areas for enhancement:
 - Step-through debugging mode
+- Currently the work of Assembling the code is outsourced to vendor tools, thus building an assembler for Y86.
 - Instruction count/cycle statistics
 - GUI visualization
 - Pipeline simulation